ansys/pystk/CONTRIBUTING.md

 use, for instance:
 - `tox -f docker-run-centos_container-py38` will start a CentOS container configured with Python 3.8.
 - `tox -f docker-run-ubuntu_container-py39` will start a Ubuntu container configured with Python 3.9.
-- `tox -f docker-run-windows_container-py310` will start a Ubuntu container configured with Python 3.10.
+- `tox -f docker-run-windows_container-py310` will start a Windows container configured with Python 3.10.

 ## Executing a command inside an STK container with Tox